codenotary/immudb/README.md

 ---

-immudb is a **lightweight, high-speed immutable database** for systems and applications.
-Written in Go.
+immudb is not a blockchain, immudb is the **lightweight, high-speed immutable database** with built-in cryptographic proof and verification.
 With immudb you can track changes in sensitive data in your transactional databases and then record those changes permanently in a tamperproof immudb database.
 This allows you to keep an indelible history of sensitive data, for example debit/credit card transactions.
 <img align="right" src="img/immudb-mascot-small.png" width="256px"/>